Tandon v. Newsom

-The Archdiocese of Washington
+The Roman Catholic Archbishop of Washington v.
+Bowser

 A midnight order from the Supreme Court

 Becket represented Agudath Israel of America – an Orthodox Jewish advocacy organization – in its defense of New York synagogues that were targeted by New York Governor Cuomo’s lockdown orders in Agudath Israel of America v.
 Cuomo.
 Becket and co-counsel Troutman Pepper Hamilton Sanders LLP asked the Supreme Court to stop Cuomo’s discriminatory lockdown restrictions while the case was being argued in lower courts.
 On November 25, the Supreme Court granted an injunction and prohibited enforcement of the unfair restrictions, holding that the restrictions unconstitutionally prioritized secular behavior over religious exercise.
+On December 28, 2020, the United States Court of Appeals for the Second Circuit ruled 3-0 in favor of Agudath Israel, halting Governor Cuomo’s 10- and 25-person caps on religious worship while the case was pending.

 Protecting the fundamental right of religious education

 Becket, together with the Jewish Coalition for Religious Liberty, currently represents the Bais Yaakov Ateres Miriam school – an Orthodox Jewish school for girls – in its case against New York Governor Andrew Cuomo and New York City Mayor Bill de Blasio, who singled out the Orthodox Jewish community in New York for draconian lockdown measures.
 Despite acknowledging that schools were not COVID-19 superspreaders, Governor Cuomo issued an executive order shutting down the school, preventing Jewish parents from exercising their rights to provide their children with a religious education.
+Shortly after Becket filed suit, Cuomo reversed his unscientific policy and allowed Bais Yaakov Ateres Miriam and other schools in its Far Rockaway neighborhood to open.

 Danville Christian Academy v.
 Beshear